Like many organisations, we've been working to discuss, learn, share and take a long hard look at our responsibility to address racism.

 - The Chair and CEO will be accountable for driving progress on our approach to race and diversity and will be held to account by the board

-- Whole organisation commitments (our leadership, programs, research, policy, fundraising, communications) to address racial inequality and making it a thread that runs through our work and identity
+- Whole organisation's commitments (our leadership, programmes, research, policy, fundraising, and communications) to address racial inequality and making it a thread that runs through our work and identity

 - Explicitly adopting a zero-tolerance approach to discrimination within a committed learning culture to keep talking about racism and other forms of discrimination.

 Our Chair and CEO are also joining with other leaders in the sector to take the following steps, specifically about speaking at panels and events or participating in committees, boards and working groups to create space for diverse voices to be heard and influence change.